Installing Shotgun Desktop and creating your first Toolkit Project

 This document describes how to install and configure Toolkit and Shotgun Desktop.
 We recommend that you start here when you want to try out Toolkit for the first time.
 Just follow the instructions step by step, and we'll guide you though setting up Shotgun Desktop and then Toolkit with default settings in a test environment.

 Once you have set up your first project, you can try it out, tinker with it, take a closer look to see how it works and understand how it can work with your pipeline.
-Learn how to make Toolkit create folders on disk and how to set it up to work with your studio's file naming conventions.
+Learn how to make Toolkit create folders and disk and how to set it up work with your studio file naming conventions.

 In order to run Shotgun Desktop and the Pipeline Toolkit, you need to have a Shotgun Site up and running.
 If you don't, please head over here where you can get set up with a free Shotgun trial account.

 It all starts with the Shotgun Desktop, a software application which extends the Shotgun experience on to your local machine and makes it easy to access Shotgun data, launch applications and run pipeline integration tools directly from your machine.
 Shotgun Desktop also handles installation and maintenance of Toolkit projects.

 Shotgun Desktop comes with a separate installer for Windows, Mac and Linux.
 Please click the links below to download Shotgun Desktop suitable for your environment: